Sign up to our Newsletter

 1. Take a Breather and Reflect

-However, you are definitely not alone if you have failed the bar exam.
-According to the American Bar Association, 79.86% of people pass after taking the bar exam for the first time in recent years.
+However, it might make you feel better to know you are definitely not alone if you have failed the bar exam.
+According to the American Bar Association, 75.79% of people pass after taking the bar exam for the first time in recent years.
 That averages out to two out of every ten people failing the exam the first time they take it.

 It is also key to remember that the bar exam is just an exam.
 It does not define your knowledge or capabilities.
 You may have had a bad day the day of the exam, felt unwell or distracted, or had an ineffective study plan.
 There are many factors that can impact your performance on the exam.